grnet/kamaki/docs/man/kamaki.rst

     * delete     Delete image
     * info       Get image details
     * properties Manage properties related to OS installation in an image
-        * add    Add a property to an image
         * delete Delete a property from an image
         * get    Get an image property
         * list   List all image properties